 Completion of algebra, biology (may be satisfied by a course in Anatomy and Physiology), and Chemistry at the high school or college level with grades of 'C' or better.

 Satisfactory achievement in the TEAS entrance examination for Schools of Nursing.
-(Test results will be considered valid for three years from the date the exam was taken.)
+(Current version of the exam)

 Completion of the Nurse Education Admissions Questionnaire.